AgPipeline/rstudio-FIELDimageR/README.md

 Next, [build](https://docs.docker.com/engine/reference/commandline/build/) the Docker image using a command line prompt.

-A sample command line is shown next; you will need to replace parameters for your environment.
+A sample command line is shown next; you will need to replace parameters for your build environment.
 ```bash
 docker build -t agdrone/cyverse_fieldimager:1.0 -f 1.0.0/Dockerfile ./
 ```